Gunhill Road: Career

 On November 4, 2011, Glenn Leopold, Paul Reisch and Steven Goldrich reunited for the first time since 1976 to perform at a benefit in Montclair, N.J. to feed the homeless, and honor their former manager and longtime Bitter End owner Paul Colby.

 In October 2014, they returned to the Bitter End to perform for the first time in 40 years.
 Also in 2014, the group self-released their first album since 1973, aptly titled Every 40 Years.
 In 2017, a documentary film of the same name was released, detailing the band's history and reunion.

 In 2019, they started recording their fourth album, What Year Is This, although its release was postponed due to the COVID-19 pandemic.
 This album included the single I Know You're Real.

 In 2022, the group started work on a fifth album.
-With the addition of Brian Koonin and Michael Harrison, the four person group intends to release a 19 track album in the fall of 2022.
-On August 19, 2022, the first track from the upcoming album, Idiots, was released, commenting on talk radio.
+With the addition of Brian Koonin and Michael Harrison, the four person group intends to release a 20 track album in the summer of 2026 called But On The Other Hand.
+On August 19, 2022, the first track from the upcoming album, Idiots, was released, commenting on the state of our national discourse.
+Further releases with videos attached have been released since then on YouTube, including Keep On Talking, and Artificial Intelligence, both commenting on current affairs.

 The band's name comes from a major street located in the northern New York City borough of the Bronx.
 The street serves as the official border that divides the North Bronx from the South Bronx and is also served by two New York City Subway stops, Gun Hill Road and East Gun Hill Road and one Metro North Railroad station.